Keyboard shortcuts

 Table Registry

-Each table has a TableRegistry managing its records:
+Each table has a TableRegistry managing its records, plus an optional AutoincrementLedger for tables with autoincrement columns:

 free_segments_ledger: FreeSegmentsLedger,